UA-AI-Project/final-project-arianafm/README.md

 ## Project structure

-The project is organized as follows:

-final-project-arianafm/
-├── data/
-│   ├── raw/            Original input data
-│   └── cleansed/       Cleaned and processed data
-│
-├── notebooks/          Jupyter notebooks for data preparation,
-│                       modeling, and evaluation
-│
-├── src/
-│   └── metrics.py      Helper functions for evaluation, provided by the course instructors
-│
-├── requirements.txt    List of required Python libraries
-├── README.md           Project description and instructions
-└── .gitignore          Git ignore rules

-The raw data folder contains the original files.
-The cleansed folder contains the processed versions used in the experiments.

-Note: The `data` folder was not submitted; its structure is included in the README for informational purposes only, to indicate how it should be organized.
+The project consists of several Jupyter notebooks for data preparation, modeling, and evaluation, together with a small src module containing evaluation metrics provided by the course instructors.
+Dependencies and usage instructions are documented in the requirements.txt file and the README.md.

+Two notebooks are dedicated to data preparation, mainly focusing on data cleaning (`data_prep.ipynb` and `data_prep_2.ipynb`).
+The hybrid recommendation approaches are implemented in the `A-B-C-D.ipynb` notebook, while reranking is handled separately in the `A-B-E.ipynb` notebook, as this step is more computationally expensive.
+The data is organized into raw and cleansed versions, but the data directory itself is not included in the submission.